Impressionism: a historical reconstruction

 1876, the partakers:

-The second impressionist exposition had 19+1hc-1=19 partakers showing about 299 art-works, which is more than the 252 catalogue numbers.
-Apparently Mme de Rambure exhibited without being in the catalogue (R102,p275), but probably she is the same as ‘Jacques François‘, a pseudonym for an unknown woman, who was a newcomer.
+The second impressionist exposition had 19+1hc-1=19* partakers showing about 298 art-works, which is more than the 252 catalogue numbers.
+(See slideshow.)
+Apparently Mme de Rambure exhibited without being in the catalogue (R102,p275), but probably she was the same as ‘Jacques François‘, a pseudonym for an unknown woman, who was a newcomer.
 Guest of honour was Lepic, who had participated in 1874 and now showed the most (=49) art-works.
-Other guests of honour were the newcomers Desboutin (17 art-works) and Legros (25 art-works).
+Other guests of honour were the newcomers Desboutin (20 art-works) and Legros (25 art-works).
 All 3 showed many etchings.
 The most important new-comer was Caillebotte, who also was one of the principal organisers.
-Other new-comers were Jean-Baptiste Millet and Tillot (though he stayed unknown he joined 6 of the 8 expositions).
-Degas, Monet, Morisot, Léon Ottin and Renoir showed more than 15 art-works.
+Other new-comers were Jean-Baptiste Millet and Tillot (though he stayed unknown, he joined 6 of the 8 expositions).
+Degas, Monet, Morisot, Léon Ottin and Renoir showed many art-works.
 Other partakers were: Béliard, Bureau, Cals, Levert, Pissarro, Rouart and Sisley.
 7 of the 19 partakers would stop exhibiting at the ‘impressionist’ expositions: Béliard, Bureau, Desboutin, Legros, Lepic, Jean-Baptiste Millet, Léon Ottin.

 1876, the used techniques:

 Most art-works exhibited were oil paintings.
-Probably 204, about 68% of the total amount of 299 art-works.
+Probably 200, about 67,1% of the total amount of 298 art-works.
+(See slideshow.)
+Legros probably didn’t show oil paintings.

-Notable are the many engravings exhibited.
-Desboutin showed at least 12 engravings, all dry points.
+Notable were the many engravings exhibited by 3 partakers.
+Desboutin showed at least 12+1hc=13 engravings, all dry points.
 Maybe all the 25 art-works of Legros were engravings, with the numbers 81-4 +82 +83-4 +85 +88-1 being dry points and no. 83-5 containing two lithographes.
-Lepic showed at least 6 and probably 10 etchings.
-So in total there were probably 47 engravings exhibited, about 16% of the total amount of art-works.
+Lepic showed at least 7 and probably 11 etchings (nos 134-137).
+So in total there were probably 49 engravings exhibited, about 16,4% of the total amount of art-works.

 The ‘paneau decoratif’ of Monet (no.162) probably was a normal oil painting.